CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/01.introduction/default.md

 3. **On-premises Storage Gateway:** Provides access across the WAN link to deliver traffic optimization and redundancy against failures.
 It also accesses and manages the on-premises VMDKs for cloud-based VMs.
 4. **Cloud Storage Gateway: **Provides access across the WAN link to enable cloud-based VMs read/write access back to the on-premises environment.
 It is possible to have multiple gateways for redundancy.
 5. **Sync Daemon:** Located in both environments to deliver compression, encryption, and de-duplication for data being transferred from on-premises to cloud environments.
 It also provides a mechanism to pause and resume data transfers in the event of a WAN disconnect.
+6. **Cloud Cache:** The cloud cache is a fast, reliable, persistent cache for the VMs in the cloud.
+The cache maintains the working set of VMs, enabling them to run efficiently without moving entire data sets into the cloud.
+When there is a cache miss, the storage gateway obtains blocks from the on-premises VMDK.

 _Figure 2: Location of HDM 2.2.1 components_